frida/frida-website/_docs/javascript-api.md

     made to `address`.
 Returns an id that can be passed to `Stalker#removeCallProbe` later.

-+   Stalker.removeCallProbe: remove a call probe added by `Stalker#addCallProbe`.
++   `Stalker.removeCallProbe`: remove a call probe added by `Stalker#addCallProbe`.

 +   `Stalker.trustThreshold`: an integer specifying how many times a piece of